slabs-io/store/README.md

-ticker
+store
 =============

-##The ticker module for use with slabs.io.
+##The storage module for use with slabs.io.

 Before use run :
 ```